 If you have an urgent housing need but you are not eligible for social housing, you may be eligible for emergency temporary accommodation.
-This is short-term temporary housing for up to 3 months that is available to people who are Australian citizens or permanent residents with an urgent housing need because of:
+Generally, this is short-term temporary housing for up to 3 months however, in cases of a natural disaster a client will be offered 2-year lease.
+This is available to people who are Australian citizens or permanent residents with an urgent housing need because of:

 - a natural disaster such as fire, flood, earthquake or storm